plaaxer/CommunicationAPI/README.md

 Right after running, you can already see the logs constinuosly being writed in these files.

-To run the analyzer script, type the follow command after you end the simulation:
+To run the analyzer script, type the follow command after zyou end the simulation:

 ```bash
 python3 scripts/latency_analyzer.py